skuaintel/skuaintel.github.io/research-note-001.md

 <img width="560" height="344" alt="dig-on-example-com" src="https://github.com/user-attachments/assets/a8eda2bb-b42f-457b-9025-9a03e0528344" />

-We can also check nslookup on example.com to see the same results
+We can also check nslookup on example.com to see the same results.

 <img width="484" height="212" alt="nslookup-on-example-com" src="https://github.com/user-attachments/assets/807b9883-595a-4982-8f09-c68e93fb0742" />

 ### WHOIS (Domain Info) example.com
-Registrar: RESERVED-Internet Assigned Numbers Authority (IANA) Name servers: ELLIOT.NS.CLOUDFLARE.COM, HERA.NS.CLOUDFLARE.COM Registered on: 08/14/1995 at 04:00
+Registrar: RESERVED-Internet Assigned Numbers Authority (IANA)
+Name servers: ELLIOT.NS.CLOUDFLARE.COM, HERA.NS.CLOUDFLARE.COM
+Registered on: 08/14/1995 at 04:00

 This indicates the domain is reserved and not owned by a typical organisation, confirming it is used for documentation/testing.